 - Stephen N. Thibodeau, Ph.D., chair, Biospecimen Trust Oversight Group

 In September 2007, Mayo Clinic held a deliberative community engagement event.
-Twenty citizens, chosen to represent the population of Olmsted County, Minnesota, took part in in-depth conversations about biobanking and issues surrounding genetic and genomic research.
+Twenty citizens, chosen to represent the population of Olmsted County, Minnesota, took part in four days of in-depth conversations about biobanking and issues surrounding genetic and genomic research.